ianchouinard/CpuMonitorApp/appui/README.md

 Currently contains a generic interceptor to alert the user if any request fails.
 This could be expanded on to display different errors based on the error response, or re-route the user.
 If this project was using any sort of authentication, we could also use an interceptor to pass an auth token or something with each request.

+## pipes module "/src/app/modules/pipes/"

+This module declares and exports common pipes.
+This module gets imported to modules that need it (ex dashboard.module).
+Currently the only pipe in here is a transform to convert byte value to GB

 ## Dashboard module "/src/app/modules/dashboard/"

 Rundown of this example module